hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 <img src="../img/rstudio-screenshot.png">

-> **NOTE:** This next section assumes you have the `ChIPQC` package (vChIPQC_1.10.3 or higher) installed for R 3.3.3.
+> **NOTE:** This next section assumes you have the most up-to-date `ChIPQC` package.
 If you haven't done this please run the following lines of code before proceeding.
 >
 ```
 library(BiocManager)